Oussama-Bensarjane/cub3D/README.md

 **[Oussama-Bensarjane](https://github.com/Oussama-Bensarjane/)**
 **Roles in this project:**
 - Parsing of configuration file `.cub`
-- Loading and rendering textures for walls
+- Loading & rendering textures for walls
-- Loading and rendering sprites (Weapons)
+- Loading & rendering sprites (Weapons)
 - Weapons switching logic.
-- Designed a visual keymap in Canva illustrating all game controls and their corresponding functions.
+- Designed a visual keymap in Canva illustrating all game controls and their functions.

 ---